MLM Essential Oil Companies: Are They Worth It Or Not?

 Benefits of Essential Oil MLMs

-Smaller companies don’t have such opportunities, typically.
-That being said, there are some negatives even to these resources and their recommendations (see internal usage below).
+That being said, there are some negatives even to these resources and their recommendations (see below for more information about this).

-Of course, you can save money by becoming a rep, but you can also make money when you share the products, and opportunities, with others.
+Of course, you can save money by becoming a representative and getting a discount, but you can also make money when you share the products and selling opportunities with others.

 Negatives of Essential Oil Direct Sales Companies